oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

     ```

     This process performs a query on past tweets using the filter defined in `.env` for the `IMAGE_QUERY` parameter.
 The default value queries for tweets which mention `@redbullracing`, contain images, and are not a retweet.
     Each image extracted is saved in the `~/senti-meter-demo/images` folder.
 A maximum of 300 images will be downloaded before the process exists.
+You can exist the `image-consumer` process using `Ctrl+C` when you feel like you have enough image for the demo.

-Please note: we do not control the type of images being posted to Twitter.
+    > **Note:** We do not control the type of images being posted to Twitter.
 Some of the content might be unsavory.
-    You can exist the `image-consumer` process using `Ctrl+C` when you feel like you have enough image for the demo.

 2. Use the following command to start the `image-processor`:

     ```bash
     [opc@senti-meter-server ~]$ <copy>npm run image-processor</copy>
-    [opc@senti-meter-server ~]$ <copy>tail -f consumer</copy>
+    [opc@senti-meter-server ~]$ <copy>tail -f image-processor</copy>
     ```

     The output from these two commands should look similar to this: